 The Court recognizes that some of the case law described above may have been developed at a time when public policy strongly favored the development of mineral resources.
-Lafayette is essentially asking this Court to establish a public policy that favors protection from health, safety, and environmental risks over the development of mineral resources.
-Whether public policy should be changed is a question for the legislature or a different court.
+Longmont and the environmental groups, the Defendant-Intervenors, are essentially asking this Court to establish a public policy that favors protection from health, safety, and environmental risks over the development of mineral resources.
+Whether public policy should be changed in that manner is a question for the legislature or a different court.